-The Government is clear that everyone in this country should have the security and confidence that comes from having a safe street and a safe home.
+The Government is clear that everyone should have the security and confidence which comes from having a safe street and home.

 This is central to the Government’s levelling up mission.

-The Beating Crime Plan shows how the government will focus efforts on ‘hotspot’ areas where crime is disproportionately concentrated; the Safer Streets Fund forms a key part of this approach in supporting local areas.
+The Beating Crime Plan shows how the Government will focus efforts on ‘hotspot’ areas.
+Hotspots are areas, where crime is disproportionately concentrated.

-The Office of the Police and Crime Commissioner has been successful in securing funds from all previous Safer Streets Fund Rounds (previous decision records can be accessed here – Safer Streets 1, Safer Streets 2, Safer Streets 3, Safer Streets 4).
+The Office of the Police and Crime Commissioner has secured funds from all previous Safer Streets Fund Rounds.
+(Previous decision records can be accessed here – Safer Streets 1, Safer Streets 2, Safer Streets 3, Safer Streets 4).

-Safer Streets Fund – Round 5 launched in July 2023 has an allocated budget across the country of £43m.
+Safer Streets Fund – Round 5 launched in July 2023.
+It has an allocated budget across the country of £43m.

 It will run for an 18-month period from 1 October 2023 – 31 March 2025.